Local businesses share in $521.5 billion federal coronavirus aid

 The initial public outcry spurred the Trump administration to promise to review all loans greater than $2 million and to tell companies that had access to other sources of capital that they likely didn’t qualify for the bailout program.

-More than 30 companies in Northwest Georgia received loans of up to $2 million in the first round of awards, including the Rome News-Tribune's parent company, Times-Journal Inc., which aims to save 183 jobs.
+More than 30 companies in Northwest Georgia received loans of up to $2 million in the first round of awards, including the Calhoun Times’s parent company, Times-Journal Inc., which aims to save 183 jobs.

 Georgia Museums Inc. in Cartersville listed 159 jobs.
 It’s the umbrella company for Tellus, Booth Western Art Museum, Bartow History Museum and Savoy Automobile Museum.